How to inject Wegovy

 Medically reviewed by

-At the start of your treatment with Wegovy, you’ll follow a dosing schedule to reach the maintenance dose of 2.4 mg.
+At the start of your treatment with Wegovy, you’ll follow a dosing schedule to reach the maintenance dose.
 This can reduce very common side effects.
 Each Wegovy pen contains 4 doses, which will last 4 weeks.
 You’ll increase your dose when each pen finishes.
 Wegovy should be taken alongside a diet and exercise plan for the best weight loss results.

 Understanding how to take Wegovy will help you get the most out of your prescription.
 Below, we look at how to take Wegovy for weight loss, how to use the Wegovy pen, and how to inject Wegovy.